-- Up to $500 of unused FSA as of December 31 will transfer to the next plan year.
+- From $50 up to $500 of unused FSA as of December 31 will transfer to the next plan year.
 Unused amounts over $500 will be forfeited after December 31.

 - You will have until March 31 of the next calendar year to file for reimbursement for expenses incurred through December 31 of the current plan year.